GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Appendix

 \method{}'s reliance on programmatic reward functions introduces several limitations, particularly when compared to traditional deep neural network based approaches.
 These limitations also point toward promising directions for future research.

 \paragraph{Input modality} While generating rewards as code offers interpretability and sample efficiency, it struggles in domains where the reward depends on complex, high-dimensional perceptual inputs.
 Code is inherently symbolic and structured, making it less suited for interpreting raw sensory data like images or audio.
-For instance, creating a programmatic reward for a task like "navigate to the object that looks most fragile" is non-trivial, as "fragility" is a nuanced visual concept.
+For instance, creating a programmatic reward for a task like ``navigate to the cat'' is non-trivial, as ``cat'' is a difficult visual concept.
 NNs, in contrast, excel at learning features directly from this kind of data.
-Programmatic rewards can also be brittle: a small, unforeseen perturbation in the environment that violates a hard-coded assumption could cause the reward logic to fail completely, whereas NNs often degrade more gracefully.
+Programmatic rewards can also be brittle: a small difference in the environment violating a hard-coded assumption could cause the reward logic to fail completely, whereas NNs often degrade more gracefully.

 \paragraph{Data Quantity} \method{} demonstrates remarkable performance with very few demonstrations.
 This is a strength in data-scarce scenarios.
 However, it is a limitation when vast amounts of data are available.
-Deep IRL methods like GAIL are designed to scale with data and may uncover subtle, complex patterns from millions of demonstrations that would be difficult to capture in an explicit program.
-While GRACE's evolutionary search benefits from tight feedback on a small dataset, it is not clear how effectively it could learn from a massive dataset.
+Deep IRL methods like GAIL are designed to scale with data and may uncover complex patterns from millions of demonstrations that would be difficult to capture in an explicit program.
+While GRACE's evolutionary search benefits from tight feedback on a small dataset, it is not clear how effectively it could leverage a massive, complex dataset.

-\paragraph{Failure Cases} Although \method{} is highly sample-efficient, it is not a magic bullet.
+\paragraph{Failure Cases} Although \method{} is highly sample-efficient, it can still fail.
 For example, in the BabyAI-OpenTwoDoors task, \method{} often proposed a reward that didn't take into account the order in which the doors were being opened.
 Similarly, in the new BabyAI-SortColors task, it would sometimes return a reward that only accounted for picking up and dropping both objects, without paying attention to where they were being dropped.
 While these errors can be easily fixed by providing a relevant negative trajectory or by treating all learner-generated states as negative trajectories, they highlight that \method{} can still misinterpret an agent's true intent based on expert demonstrations alone.